MTG/freesound/README.md

     Because the `web` container mounts a named volume for the home folder of the user running the shell plus process, command history should be kept between container runs :)

 16. (extra step) The steps above will get Freesound running, but to save resources in your local machine some non-essential services will not be started by default.
-If you look at the `docker compose.yml` file, you'll see that some services are marked with the profile `analyzers` or `all`.
+If you look at the `docker-compose.yml` file, you'll see that some services are marked with the profile `analyzers` or `all`.
 These services include sound similarity, search results clustering and the audio analyzers.
 To run these services you need to explicitly tell `docker compose` using the `--profile` (note that some services need additional configuration steps (see *Freesound analysis pipeline* section in `DEVELOPERS.md`):

         docker compose --profile analyzers up   # To run all basic services + sound analyzers docker compose --profile all up         # To run all services